You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 From August, employers will need to share with the Government the cost of paying salaries (the percentage of which is to be confirmed) and the scheme should continue for all sectors and regions of the country but with greater flexibility to support the transition back to work.
 Employers currently using the scheme may potentially be able to bring furloughed employees back to work on a part time basis.

 Employees are not required to produce a Doctor's fit for work note in order for an employer to make a claim and part time and contract workers can be included; however, employers must have fewer than 250 employees as of 28 February 2020 in order to qualify.
+Employers must also be within their State Aid limits under the EU Commission temporary framework.

 Workers are permitted to take statutory leave to support 'essential health and social care services' through volunteering where their employer has ten or more employees.
 Workers must provide at least three working days' notice and produce a certificate certifying their involvement as a volunteer, along with the dates they will be volunteering.